galeraga/3D-semantic-parsing/README.md

           |- object_Y.txt (the file with the point cloud for object_Y that can be found in Space_X)
 ```

-More detailed information about the S3DIS dataset can be found at: http://buildingparser.stanford.edu/dataset.html
+Comprehensive information about the original S3DIS dataset can be found at: http://buildingparser.stanford.edu/dataset.html

 From this original S3DIS dataset: